-- > For the CUDP Yield Review assessment, Cardno used the latest available TRACKS and Aimsun models for the West Lake Illawarra region, as supplied by the RMS APRB project team. - > Updates were made to the model zonal system and network geometry to reflect latest available information and ensure accurate modelling results. - > The comparative assessment used a 2036 modelling horizon. - For the purposes of the comparative modelling assessment, the only difference between the approved Concept Plan scenario and the proposed CUDP yield scenario was an increase of 1,700 dwellings in the CUDP.
+- > For the CUDP Yield Review assessment, Cardno used the latest available TRACKS and Aimsun models for the West Lake Illawarra region, as supplied by the RMS APRB project team. - Updates were made to the model zonal system and network geometry to reflect latest available information and ensure accurate modelling results. - The assessment used a 2036 modelling horizon. - > For the purposes of the comparative modelling assessment, the only difference between the approved Concept Plan scenario and the CUDP yield scenario now being proposed is an increase of 1,200 dwellings in the CUDP.
+This excludes the external changes described in Section 1.4.